C++ This Pointer - C++ Programming Tutorial

 C++ another This Pointer Example

-Let us take another example of this keyword in C++ that refers to the fields of the current class.
+Let's consider another instance of this keyword in C++ which points to the attributes of the present class.

 Example